Table-R1: Region-based Reinforcement Learning for Table Understanding: Introduction

-To unleash the potential of LLMs in table understanding, we explore the approach of rule-based reinforcement learning to significantly strengthen table understanding capabilities by introducing the table structure information.
-We propose a region-based table question answering (\ourmethod{}) LLM by injecting the region evidence into the reasoning steps and then facilitating the LLM to infer the correct answer using reinforcement learning.
-Specifically, \ourmethod{} is first trained with the RE-SFT (Region-Enhanced Table SFT) and then enhanced by TARPO (Table-Aware Group Relative Policy Optimization).
+To unleash the potential of LLMs in table understanding, we explore the approach of rule-based reinforcement learning to significantly strengthen table understanding capabilities by introducing the table structure information~\citep{DBLP:conf/naacl/NahidR24,DBLP:conf/sigir/YeHYLHL23,DBLP:conf/iclr/ChengX0LNHXROZS23}.
+We propose a region-based table question answering LLM (\ourmethod{}) by injecting the region evidence into the reasoning process and then facilitating the LLM to infer the correct answer through reinforcement learning.
+Specifically, \ourmethod{} is first trained with the RE-SFT (Region-Enhanced Supervised Fine-Tuning) and then enhanced by TARPO (Table-Aware Group Relative Policy Optimization).
 RE-SFT enhances supervised fine-tuning by guiding LLMs to first identify relevant table regions before generating answers, integrating this step into three reasoning processes, including textual chain-of-thought (TCoT), symbolic chain-of-thought (SCoT), and program-of-thoughts (PoT).
 TARPO extends reinforcement learning by introducing a mixed reward system that dynamically balances table region accuracy and answer correctness, with a consistency preference to ensure alignment between region identification and answer generation.
-By decaying the region reward weight over time and penalizing optimization inconsistencies, our approach effectively optimizes both region identification and answer quality, significantly improving table understanding performance.
+By decaying the region reward weight over time and penalizing optimization inconsistencies, \ourmethod{} effectively optimizes both region identification and answer quality, significantly improving table understanding performance.

-\ourmethod{} gets the top-tier performance on different benchmarks by a large margin, which demonstrates the promising research of rule-based table reasoning.
+\ourmethod{} gets the top-tier performance on different benchmarks by a large margin, which demonstrates the effectiveness of our region-based table reasoning method.
 Our contributions and findings can be summarized as follows:

-\begin{enumerate} \item We introduce the first effective implementation of a rule-based table reinforcement learning approach, incorporating table regions into Chain-of-Thought (CoT) reasoning and designing reward functions that evaluate response accuracy based on both table region predictions and final answers.
+\begin{enumerate} \item We propose a specialized LLM reinforcement training approach designed to exploits tabular structures, integrating table regions into reasoning trajectories and designing reward functions based on both table region predictions and final answers correctness.

-\item We present \ourmethod{}, a unified framework that integrates RE-SFT (Region-Enhanced Supervised Fine-Tuning) and TARPO (Table-Aware Group Relative Optimization) to synergistically guide large language models (LLMs) in table region selection and answer generation across both supervised fine-tuning and reinforcement learning phases.
+\item We present \ourmethod{}, a unified framework that integrates RE-SFT and TARPO to synergistically guide LLMs in table region selection and answer generation across both supervised fine-tuning and reinforcement learning phases.